Crown-Commercial-Service/ReportMI-service-manual/doc/pdr/0004-suppliers-hold-version-of-record-for-returns.md

 Suppliers should be the only ones to make changes to the data they are returning to CCS about their business.

-This follows a principle of supporting and enforcing suppliers' accountability for submitting accurate returns, as outlined in **[link to PDR about no proxy returns]**
+This follows a principle of supporting and enforcing suppliers' accountability for submitting accurate returns, as outlined in [PDR-0005 Returns must always be filed by suppliers](https://github.com/Crown-Commercial-Service/ReportMI-ADRs/blob/master/doc/pdr/0005-returns-must-always-be-filed-by-suppliers.md)

 ## Consequences